GarrettBoggs/DethWarz/README.md

-# Binder
+# DethBattle
-App that allows the user to judge a book by the cover!
+App that allows the user to pick the victor of a DethBattle!

+Now we may truly know who would win in a fight between Pikuchu and Batman!

+Who will be the strongest hero?

 ### By Garrett Boggs